senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **getRecord**

-    - Gets the record definition for a record.
+    - Retrieves information about a record.
-        - This is the same information submitted in `addRecord`

 1. **getRedoRecord**

-    - Retrieves a pending redo record from the reevaluation queue.
+    - Retrieves and removes a pending redo record.
         - Once retrieved, it must be processed via processRedoRecord.
-        - If reevauation queue is empty, empty is returne.
+        - An "empty" may be returned.

 1. **getStats**

-    - Gets the internal engine workload statistics for the current process.
+    - Gets and resets the internal engine workload statistics for the current operating system process.
-        - Statistics are affected by record insert, update, delete, and re-evaluate. (to be fleshed out)
         - Used when working with Senzing support
+        - Best practice to periodically log the results.
+        - (not per-thread, not per-function-call)

 1. **getVirtualEntityByRecordId**

-    - Describes what an entity would look like for a given set of records.
+   - Describes how an entity would look if composed of a given set of records.
+        - The entity will be without relationships.

 1. **howEntityByEntityId**

-    - Explains how an entity was constructed from its constituent records.
+    - Explains how an entity was constructed from its records.

-1. **preprocessRecord**
+1. **preprocessRecord** (FIXME: maybe a different method name)

     - Describes the features resulting from the hypothetical load of a record.
+        - Don't run preprocessRecord before addRecord or deleteRecord.
         - Does not modify data in the Senzing datastore.
+        - Does all processing except the entity relationship work.
+        - FIXME:

 1. **primeEngine**

-    - Pre-loads engine resources to reduce latency of initial entity resolution processing.
+    - Pre-loads engine resources.
+        - Otherwise "lazy instantiation" will occur.
+        - Giving unpredictable performance.
         - If not used, the load will occur on first access.

 1. **processRedoRecord**

-    - Processes a redo record.
+    - Processes the provided redo record.

 1. **reevaluateEntity**

-    - Reevaluates an entity by Entity ID
+    - Reevaluates an entity by entity ID.
-        - Entity resolution occurs during the load.
+        - Entity resolution occurs.

 1. **reevaluateRecord**

-    - Reevaluates an entity by Record ID
+    - Reevaluates an entity by record ID.
-        - Entity resolution occurs during the load.
+        - Entity resolution occurs.
+        - Causes the JSON to be reprocessed in the case of a configuration change

 1. **searchByAttributes**